 It depends on which advantage (or disadvantage) best matches your business use cases, based on the tradeoffs listed above.

-Now since you have understood the difference between Star and Snowflake Schema, you may want to implement them.
+Now since you have understood the difference between Star Schema vs Snowflake Schema, you may want to implement them.
 However, integrating and analyzing data from a huge set of diverse sources can be challenging, this is where Hevo comes into the picture.
 Hevo Data, a No-code Data Pipeline helps you transfer data from a source of your choice in a fully-automated and secure manner without having to write the code repeatedly.
 Hevo with its strong integration with 100+ sources & BI tools, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.

 Want to take Hevo for a spin?
 Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.